qiniu/hadoop-kodo/docs/test.md

-# Mock Test the hadoop-qiniu Module
+# Mock Test the hadoop-kodo Module

 The project also supports offline testing based mock, which simulates the Kodo service based on the `HashMap` data structure in memory, and does not require any authentication information.

-But in order to prevent `maven` from skipping the test, you still need to create an `hadoop-cloud-storage-project/hadoop-qiniu/src/test/resources/auth-keys.xml` file, but no authentication information is required.
+But in order to prevent `maven` from skipping the test, you still need to create an `hadoop-kodo/src/test/resources/auth-keys.xml` file, but no authentication information is required.
 You can create a file with the following content:

 ```xml